The Quinceanera father-daughter dance is one of the most emotional parts of a traditional Quince celebration.

 In the case where the father is not available, an older male can served as a father-like figure usually shares this moment with the Quinceanera.

-During the waltz, the father takes the time to tell the Quinceañera words of encouragement as she takes her first steps into womanhood.
-And typically following the Quinceañera father and daughter dance, the Quinceañera’s chambelan approaches the father while on the dance floor and asks for permission to dance with the celebrated.
+During the Quinceanera waltz, the father takes the time to express words of encouragement to his daughter as she takes her first steps into womanhood.
+Following the dance, the chambelan then approaches the father while on the dance floor and asks for permission to dance with the celebrated.

 Take a look at some of our favorite father-daughter dances from these lovely Quinceaneras.